Learning the Effect of Persuasion via Difference-In-Differences: The Parameters

-\Cref{lem:mono} is not an identification result yet.
-However, it shows that ruling out a backlash effect enables us to express the conditional probabilities $\theta_c(x)$ and $\rtheta_c(x)$ by using the marginal probabilities of the potential outcomes.
-Moreover, even if the backlash is of concern, $\theta_{cL}(x)$ and $\rtheta_{cL}(x)$ will continue to serve as conservative measures of $\theta_c(x)$ and $\rtheta_c(x)$, respectively.
-Our notation using the subscript $L$ is to emphasize that they are robust lower bounds even if \cref{ass:monotonicity} is violated.
-We provide further discussion on bounds, their sharpness, and the backlash in \cref{appdx:bounds}.
+\Cref{lem:mono} does not establish identification, but it shows that excluding backlash allows us to express $\theta^{(r)}_c(x)$ ($r \in \{F,B\}$) using marginal probabilities of potential outcomes.
+Even with possible backlash, $\theta^{(r)}_{cL}(x)$ remains a conservative lower bound for $\theta^{(r)}_c(x)$, which motivates our notation with subscript $L$.
+We further discuss bounds, their sharpness, and backlash effects in Online Appendix~\ref{appdx:bounds}.

-Therefore, under \cref{ass:did,ass:monotonicity}, the point-identification of CPRT and R-CPRT will hinge on that of CATT.
-Since \cref{ass:monotonicity} ensures that $\catt(x)\geq 0$, both CPRT and R-CPRT are guaranteed to be no smaller than CATT: i.e., $\min\{ \theta_{cL}(x), \rtheta_{cL}(x) \} \geq \catt(x)\geq 0$, where the first inequality is strict if $\catt(x) > 0$ and $\Pr\{ Y_1(0) = 1\mid D_1 = 1, X=x\} > 0$: e.g., if there are people who would vote for the party a news platform endorses without even listening to them, then CPRT is strictly larger than CATT.
-This is because CATT does not take into account the case of ``preaching to the converted'' in measuring the persuasive effect, whereas CPRT and R-CPRT address this issue by conditioning.
+Under \Cref{ass:did,ass:monotonicity}, point identification of FCPR and BCPR reduces to identifying CATT.
+Since \Cref{ass:monotonicity} implies $\catt(x)\geq 0$, both persuasion measures are no smaller than CATT: for instance,